LaurentTreguier/node-meta-pkg/README.md

 ### `function addRepo(url: string): void`
 Adds a repository to fetch packages.
 Repositories are simple URLs that can provide packages when concatenating it with [packageName].json. `http://www.example.com/repo` is a valid repository URL if `http//www.example.com/repo/foobar.json` provides a package JSON.

-### `function getFallbackBinLocation: string`
+### `function getFallbackPackagesPath: string`
-Returns the directory where binaries are linked when packages are installed through the fallback backend.
+Returns the directory where packages are installed when using the fallback backend.

 ### `interface Package`
 Members: